rvndbalaji/WattpadToEbook/README.md

     4. Codecs
 OUTPUT: A HTML file containing the entire eBook with all chapters.
-        This can later be converted to any eBook using third-party tools such as KindleGen or Calibre
+        This can later be converted to any eBook using third-party tools such as KindleGen (included in this repo) or Calibre

 TO RUN: